TerryOtt/backblaze-drive-stats-analysis/README.md

 ## Creating Quarterly AFR CSV

-**NOTE**: 64 GB of memory is _required_, otherwise process will be killed by the OS ue to memory exhaustion.
+**NOTE**: 64 GB of memory is _required_, otherwise process will be killed by the OS due to memory exhaustion.

 Candidate AWS EC2 instances (just helpful references, runs fine anywhere):